 I was invited to speak at one Girls Conference in Toronto before, but the invitation was declined when organizers later decided that it would be better for the young girls to hear female voices.
 I agree that we need to hear women’s voices and encourage young girls to raise and value their own voice.
 Male voices are always placed at higher value that women’s voices, but hearing how these issues impact ‘the other side’ from a male voice can be a key piece in some spaces of discussion as well.
 After presentations in co-ed spaces, many girls will come up to me after to share words of thanks.
 Many offer appreciation for a male bringing up these conversations and creating spaces where boys can hear girls discuss their everyday realities as well as a space for girls to hear and understand the pressures boys are under to be a certain way.
 These aren’t just women’s or girl’s issues, they are ALL our issues to hear, learn, understand and help address.

-“Do you think girls can help change what boys think and feel?”
+“Do you think girls can also help change what boys think and feel?”

-My enthusiastic yes was met in the middle by her widening smile.
+My enthusiastic yes was met halfway by her widening smile.

 Together, we can change this world.